Over the course of my career, I have focused my attention on the leadership challenge of how to become a better leader and a better person.

-At work, stress and pressure are typically on the rise when we run into unexpected issues on projects with fast approaching deadlines and/or when new big projects are added to our already loaded project list.
+Stress and pressure are typically on the rise at work when we run into unexpected issues on projects with fast approaching deadlines and/or when new big projects are added to our already loaded project list.

 This was definitely the case a few weeks ago.
 It was the middle of week and one of our teams was behind on a big deliverable.
 I was asked to provide a detailed cost estimate for a one year, complex project – in one day or less.

 The scope for this project had not been clearly defined and two staff members with experience in the subject where out of the office for the rest of the week!